RatKinng/FireLord/cosmos-firelord/README.md

 - Free the port first. `compose.yaml` currently maps `openc3-minio` to `127.0.0.1:2950`, which blocks the bridge.
 Comment that mapping or pick another port and update `plugin.txt`, `plugin_instance.json`, and `bridge.txt` to match.
 - Run the bridge where the USB device is available.
 The helper command runs inside a container; on Windows/WSL it is often easier to run a host-side serial→TCP forwarder on the chosen port instead.

-- Change `/dev/ttyUSB0` to the COM/tty device for your dongle.
+- Change `/dev/ttyACM0` to the COM/tty device for your base-station node.
 - Adjust `router_listen_address` if COSMOS is running on another host.
 - The plugin instance in `plugins/DEFAULT` points to `host.docker.internal:2950`, so the bridge must run on the same machine as Docker.